1951 Singaporean general election: Results

 Voter turnout fell significantly compared to the previous election in 1948, declining by approximately 11 percentage points to 52.05%.
 Turnout was highest in Seletar at 69.2%, while City recorded the lowest at just 43.9%.
 The election was also notable for featuring the first electoral contest for the seat reserved for the Indian Chamber of Commerce; both the Singapore Chamber of Commerce and the Chinese Chamber of Commerce seats were uncontested.

 Vilasini Menon became the first woman elected to the Legislative Council, winning in Seletar as an independent candidate by defeating both the PP and the SLP candidates.
 PP leader Tan Chye Cheng was the most successful candidate in terms of vote share, securing 80% of the votes in Tanglin.
-By contrast, independent candidate Mizra Abdul Majid received only 4% of the votes in City, becoming the sole candidate to forfeit the $500 election deposit.
+By contrast, independent candidate Mirza Abdul Majid received only 4% of the votes in City, becoming the sole candidate to forfeit the $500 election deposit.
 SLP leader Lim Yew Hock obtained the highest absolute number of votes, 2,369 in Keppel, while SLP candidate Thomas Davies Richards was the lowest-performing candidate from a political party by raw votes, polling just 351 in Tanglin.

 In terms of victory margins, SLP candidate Caralapati Raghaviah Dasaratha Raj won his seat by the narrowest margin of 6.56%, whereas PP leader Tan Chye Cheng achieved the largest margin, winning by 60.27%.
 The Progressive Party won six out of nine contested seats, making it the first and only party prior to 1959 to secure a two-thirds majority in the Legislative Council, a feat not matched by any other party except the PAP in the future.